Module 2

 Fiona

-Niamh is doing her job.
+Niamh's doing her job.
 I'm doing mine.
-The board doesn't need to know the details until we've got the narrative right.
-Elena, tell your team — especially Amir — that nobody discusses our content processes externally.
-That includes LinkedIn, that includes former colleagues, that includes friends at other fintechs.
+The board hears the narrative first, details later.
+Elena — tell your team, especially Amir, that nobody discusses our content processes externally.
+Not LinkedIn, not former colleagues.

 Niamh (standing up)